AlonEirew/wikipedia-to-elastic/README.md

 # Wikipedia to ElasticSearch

 This is a knowledge resource based on wikipedia. <br/>
-But also a multi-lingual parsing mechanism that enables parsing of Wikipedia, Wikinews, Wikidata and other Wikimedia .bz2 dumps into an ElasticSearch index.
+But also a multilingual parsing mechanism that enables parsing of Wikipedia, Wikinews, Wikidata and other Wikimedia .bz2 dumps into an ElasticSearch index.

 Project goal - Use 3 different types of Wikipedia pages (Redirect/Disambiguation/Title) in order to extract 6 different semantic features for tasks such as Identifying Semantic Relations, Entity Linking, Cross Document Co-Reference, Knowledge Graphs, Summarization and other.